Cases of tick-borne illnesses are on the rise. Some experts believe climate change is the cause

 “We see an increasing trend of human cases,” Dobler said, citing rising cases in Austria, Germany, Estonia, Latvia, and other European countries.

 TBE is not always life-threatening.
-On average, about 10 percent of infections develop into the severe form of the illness, which often requires hospitalization.
+On average, about 10 per cent of infections develop into the severe form of the illness, which often requires hospitalisation.
 Once severe symptoms develop, however, there is no cure for the disease.
-The death rate among those who develop severe symptoms ranges from 1 to 35 percent, depending on the virus subtype, with the far-eastern subtype being the deadliest.
+The death rate among those who develop severe symptoms ranges from 1 to 35 per cent, depending on the virus subtype, with the far-eastern subtype being the deadliest.
 In Europe, for example, 16 deaths were recorded in 2020 out of roughly 3,700 confirmed cases.

 Up to half of survivors of severe TBE have lingering neurological problems, such as sleeplessness and aggressiveness.
 Many infected people are asymptomatic or only develop mild symptoms, Dobler said, so the true caseload could be up to 10 times higher in some regions than reports estimate.